-Prior to the 1970's, mining operations were not well regulated and as a result, there is a legacy of abandoned mines in the United States.
+Prior to the 1970's, mining operations were not well-regulated and as a result, there is a legacy of abandoned mines in the United States.
 Today, these mining sites are subject to environmental regulations in order to protect human and environmental health.
 The US EPA is the agency charged with overseeing abandoned mines, and works to clean up and close such sites.
 However, this is a large problem; there are thousands of inactive or abandoned mines on federal, state, tribal, and private lands, especially throughout the western US.
 These mines are often abandoned by prospectors and mining companies who typically are not held liable to cleaning up these mines.
 There are approximately 5,105 abandoned mines in Colorado; 3,989 in New Mexico; 10,697 in Utah; and 24,183 in Arizona (Bureau of Land Management, 2015).
 Some abandoned mines pose little risk while others pose larger risks.
-The return of an abandoned mine to a pre-mining state is not possible.
-Through reclamation of these sites an attempt is made to almost reach this pre-mining state.
-Reclamation takes a long time and it is costly.
+Reclamation of abandoned mines to a pre-mining state of land is difficult, if not impossible, and when done, it is often a long, challenging, and expensive process.
 For example, the US EPA Office of Inspector General identified 156 "mega" hard rock mining sites nationwide that could cost \$24 billion to clean up and maintain, a cost more than 12 times the annual US EPA budget for remediation of large hazardous waste (i.e., Superfund) sites (Lovingood et al., 2004).